Listen to the interview and an in-studio performance:

-Tucson, Ariz. – Os Mutantes may be one of the best bands few people have heard of.
+Tucson, Ariz. – Os Mutantes may be one of the best bands few people know.
 They have a rich history but in another hemisphere.
-The band formed in Brazil in 1966, playing instruments they made themselves and fusing psychedelic rock with a style known as Tropicalismo.
+The band formed in Brazil in 1966, playing instruments they made themselves and fusing psychedelic rock with a style called Tropicalismo.

 They disbanded in 1978, following six albums and limited international success.